critique-gaming/defold-resize-scripts/README.md

-# Resize fonts project-wide in Defold
+# Scripts for resizing GUIs in Defold

 ## Setup